 The ministry of the church has experienced a significant shift in recent years.
 This shift has opened up new opportunities to serve families and younger generations that will propel the gospel mission.
 The church has begun to focus more intentionally on discipling younger generations in the context of their family at home and in the body of Christ.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be a minimum of 400 words, include at least 1 source citation in addition to the course textbook, integrate at least one biblical principle, and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided topic for each discussion.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be a minimum of 200 words.

 The student will submit a paper on a topic that focuses on developing a next generation leadership model related to the children's or student ministry context.
 The student must demonstrate strong critical reflection on the subject and accurate handling of the biblical text.
 The paper must be a minimum of 5,000 words and is not to exceed 6,000 words.